BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

 Training
 --------

-We will introduce the code for the network training in small, slightly simplified pieces before showing the complete training example later.
+We will introduce the code for the network training in small, simplified pieces before showing the complete training example later.
-We start by creating the network and loading the sample data, using the functions shown above
+We start by creating the network and loading the sample data

 .. code:: Python